top of page

 CHALLENGE FOOTBALL - GRIFFITH COMING ON SUNDAY

-Having challenged the Imperials to play for the Stag Lager Cup, the Griffith football team will visit Narrandera by special train on Sunday, and the match will take place on the Ferriertown ground In the afternoon at 3.15 o'clock.
+Having challenged the Imperials to play for the Stag Lager Cup, the Griffith football team will visit Narrandera by special train on Sunday, and the match will take place on the Ferriertown ground in the afternoon at 3.15 o'clock.

-Last week the Griffith team visited Leeton, and was beaten by only seven points.
-So on that performance it should be capable of fully extending the Imperials.
+Last week the Griffith team visited Leeton and was beaten by only seven points.
+So, on that performance it should be capable of fully extending the Imperials.

 It is reported from Griffith that the team has shown vastly improved form since being coached by Gerald Beare.
 As both teams will be led by their respective coach — Griffith by Gerald Beare and Narrandera by Ivan Sharp — an exceptionally interesting match is anticipated.